Please ensure Javascript is enabled for purposes of website accessibility

 An interactive social artwork by Juliet Phraser, featuring sandpit tables with ceramic objects that people are invited to experience, interact, converse or unwind around.
 In the Arts Lab Friday 27 March, 1-3pm.

 Conversational Sandpit is an interactive social artwork featuring sandpit tables with ceramic objects that people are invited to experience, interact, converse or unwind around in the educational gallery space of the ArtsLab.
+Inspired by Julier's studies in Early Childhood Teaching, this ongoing project explores neurodiverse sensory/social dynamics of play and conversation within public spaces.
+In this relaxed university context, students are invited to reconnect with their inner child through the options of play or having a chat/yarn about art or life.

 WHERE: Level 1, Arts and Cultural Building, Monash Road, Building 159 (MAP), next to the George Paton Gallery.